Anthony Walker Jr.: 2020

 In Week 5 against the Cleveland Browns, Walker recorded his first interception off a pass thrown by Baker Mayfield during the 32–23 loss.

 In Week 13 against the Houston Texans, Walker recovered a fumble lost by Deshaun Watson late in the fourth quarter to secure a 26–20 win for the Colts.

 Cleveland Browns

+2021

 On March 19, 2021, Walker signed a one-year deal with the Cleveland Browns.
-Walker was placed on injured reserve with a hamstring injury on September 17, 2021.
+Walker was placed on injured reserve with a hamstring injury on September 17.
 He was activated on October 9 for Week 5.

+2022

 On March 16, 2022, Walker re-signed with the Browns on a one-year contract.
-He suffered a torn quad in Week 3 and was placed on injured reserve on September 23, 2022.
+He suffered a torn quad in Week 3 and was placed on injured reserve on September 23.

+2023

+On March 29, 2023, Walker re-signed with the Browns on another one-year contract.
+He was placed on injured reserve on January 5, 2024.
+He started 12 games in 2023, recording 44 tackles, four passes defensed, and a forced fumble.

+Miami Dolphins

+On March 15, 2024, Walker signed with the Miami Dolphins.
+He played in 14 games with eight starts, recording 68 tackles, one sack, two passes defensed, and one interception.

+Tampa Bay Buccaneers

+On March 19, 2025, Walker signed a one-year contract with the Tampa Bay Buccaneers.
+On August 25, Walker was released by the Buccaneers with a non-football injury designation.

+Indianapolis Colts (second stint)

+On September 1, 2025, Walker was signed to the Indianapolis Colts' practice squad.

+Personal life

+Walker wore the number 4 for the Browns until Deshaun Watson was traded to the team in 2022.
+Watson gave Walker a new Rolex watch in exchange for the number, despite Walker not requesting anything.
+Following the swap, Walker wore number 5.